DamoM73/space-rescue-tutorials/95_planning.md

-# Creating your own game
+# Planning your own game

 ```{topic} In this lesson you will:
 - learn how to plan a new game for the GameFrame framework